Home Archives Resources Ancillaries Subscriber options Contacts

 UNSUB FLTEACH

-You can also SUBSCRIBE, UNSUBSCRIBE, or change any OPTIONS using our WWW interface page.
-For this to work, you first need to create and confirm an FLTEACH password.
+After subscribing, many FLTEACH Subscriber Options (MAIL, NOMAIL, UNSUB, INDEX, DIGEST, etc.) may be set by sending a command to LISTSERV.
+You can also SUBSCRIBE, UNSUBSCRIBE, or change any OPTIONS using our Web interface page.
+For the web interface to work, you first need to create and confirm your FLTEACH password.
 It's easy and safe.
 If you forget your FLTEACH password, you can just make yourself a new one.
 When using this feature, be sure to type your email address EXACTLY as it appears in your FLTEACH subscription and make sure that it is the exact address that your email server uses or it will not work.
-This is also the only way to see subscriber addresses in the list archives.

 Posting